entercloudsuite/aurora/README.md

 If you need help setting up the account visit the [Support Page](https://www.entercloudsuite.com/en/contact-us/) for more details.

 ### Infrastructure Quickstart
+**IMPORTANT:** for security and isolation reasons a new tenant or an empty region MUST be use in order to create the cluster

 1. Clone the repo using your git client.
 2. Edit the [ **openrc.sh** ](/src/openrc.sh) with your account information (found inside the src folder)